smart-data-models/incubated/SMART HEALTH/HL7/HL7-fhir-to-NGSI-LD.md

 we need to create an entity type for Extension, to be able to use it in NGSI-LD

 ### Consequences for usage
+if there will be almost exact correspondance between FHIR and matching NGSI-LD SMD schema, to ingest directly json FHIR object, will need an adapter, but only for the porperties of type 'Extension'

 #### convert from json HL7/FHIR to NGSI-LD, to inject in CB
-This means that in case once want to convert an HL7/FHIR json object to NGSI-LD, you'll have to take care about `extension` and `modifierExtension`properties:
+This means that: in case you want to convert an HL7/FHIR json object to NGSI-LD,

+You'll have to take care about `extension` and `modifierExtension`properties:

-by iterating on the property take the content and create an Extension entity with the same end portion of ID
+by iterating on the property take the content and create an Extension entity with the same end portion of "id", such as:

 example for a Patient entity with ID:
 `"id": "urn:ngsi-ld:Patient:Pat01"`